balena-solutions/ai-hat-demo/README.md

 ```

 Add the "Custom configuration" `BALENA_HOST_CONFIG_camera_auto_detect` with a value of `1` in the device configuration page.
 (This [configuration option](https://www.raspberrypi.com/documentation/computers/config_txt.html#camera_auto_detect) will automatically load overlays for recognized CSI cameras.)

-You should also increase the "Define device GPU memory in megabytes." setting in the "Device configuration" to at least 64.

 ## Demo